Tulay-Tech/paglikha/README.md

 # Paglikha App

 A CLI tool to create Paglikha monorepo applications with Turborepo, React, Next.js, and more.
+This template is built on top of shadcn/ui monorepo template

+This is built mainly for me and how I like to build my Typescript applications

 ## Usage